U-BDS/GbmPdxSTR/GbmPdxSTR/helpfiles/multi_query_csv_file_info.md

 ### File format for multi-query csv upload
 ___

 Multi-query must be uploaded via a csv file.
-Overal for the format is the same as the single-query csv, with the data for each sample concatenated into a single file.
+Overall for the format is the same as the single-query csv, with the data for each sample concatenated into a single file.
 Please see the specifications below and the examples:

 * Must be a `csv` file
 * Should contain the following column names: `GBM` (corresponds to sample names), `Marker` (corresponds to names of the markers), `Allele_1`, `Allele_2`, `Allele_3`, `Allele_4`